Copyright 2011 – 2016 by David Rindge. All rights reserved

 Laser Therapy and Cochlear Hair Cells

-Hair cells are our sensory receptors for sound.
-Most hearing loss in humans is a result of damage to cochlear hair cells.
-Two studies in 2011 and 2012 by Rhee et al [3,4] reported that laser therapy stimulated the regeneration of hair cells.
+Hair cells in the cochlea are our sensory receptors for sound.
+Most hearing loss in humans is a result of damage to these cells.
+Two studies in 2011 and 2012 by Rhee et al [3,4] have documented the regeneration of cochlear hair cells by laser therapy.

 - A statistically significant reduction in hearing threshold laser treated ears.
-Since hearing threshold is the point below which a sound becomes undetectable, a reduction in hearing threshold means improvement in the perception of that sound at a lower intensity.
+A reduction in hearing threshold means that the animals were able to perceive sounds at a lower intensity.

 In the 2011 study, the authors administered gentamicin, an antibiotic famously known to cause hearing loss in humans, to tissue cultures of rat cochlea (living cells from the cochlea of rats kept alive in a petrie dish or similar medium).
-The number of hair cells was significantly greater in the gentamicin plus laser group than in the gentamicin only group.
-See the abstracts here.
+The number of hair cells was significantly greater in the gentamicin plus laser group.

-Acoustic and other trauma, including drugs and the aging process, may damage hair cells and other delicate structures within the cochlea, an important sound processing center in the inner ear, resulting in hearing loss.
+Acoustic and other trauma, including antibiotics, other drugs and the aging process, can damage hair cells and other delicate structures within the cochlea, resulting in hearing loss.
 Laser and pulsed electromagnetic field therapies have properties to stimulate biological function and regenerate tissue which may help re-establish normal transmission of nerve impulses.